 Inspired by the work of California surrealist painter Daniel Merriam, Müller spent roughly 360 hours crafting a gravity-defying Gothic-style home using only gingerbread, royal icing, pastillage, and fondant.
 “It’s creating little pieces of art—these fantasy homes and places,” says Müller.

 Müller spent roughly 360 hours crafting a gravity-defying Gothic-style home using only gingerbread, royal icing, pastillage, and fondant.

 This year, she came in third place with an azure- and cream-coloured gingerbread house, complete with elaborate trim detailing, wrought-iron railings, and storefront windows displaying tiny dresses, three-tiered cakes, and vintage wares.
-The level of detail is astounding, particularly considering the painstaking work that goes into maintaining the house’s delicate structural integrity—it is made of sugar, after all.
+The level of detail is astounding, particularly considering the painstaking work that goes into maintaining the house’s delicate structural integrity.
 “If you press it the wrong way, it shatters into a thousand pieces,” says Müller of the intricate decorations.

 While they are truly a sight to behold, these extravagant gingerbread creations are not simply for the sake of beauty.
 These competitions tend to have a philanthropic aspect—it is the season of giving, after all.